 Above the timeline in the top left corner is a time series chart showing the value of the attacker’s account over the same time period.
 Notice that it was zero before the ransomware payments were made, and as transactions came in, the attackers waited while the balance steadily increased.

-It was 10 weeks before the attackers started moving bitcoin out of this initial address.
+Our WannaCry analysis clearly shows that it was 10 weeks before the attackers started moving bitcoin out of this initial address.
 Did they think this would give them a better chance of cashing out unnoticed?
 Their ransomware addresses had been reported already, so law enforcement agencies were watching carefully.

 But at the start of August, the series of transactions we see in the network chart above was initiated.
 Over the following 24 hours, the bitcoin was transferred to the exchange.